bRIMOs/Machine_learning_journey/README.md

-# This is a machine learnig learning journey
+Machine learnig
-# Modules needed are listed in below
+# Modules used are listed  below

 numpy
 matplotlib